 - will act as a model in order to promote a common set of school values to make it clear that bullying behaviour is inappropriate and unacceptable.

 - will practise mutual respect to students

 - will avoid:

 - sarcastic comments

-- derogatory names
+- o derogatory names

-- o dominating and humiliating behaviour
+- dominating and humiliating behaviour

 - will listen to students when they are willing to talk about bullying

 - will encourage students to talk to someone they trust

 - will be sensitive to a student's need for privacy and respect

 - will be vigilant to signs of bullying

-- will log any incidents of bullying behaviour on SIMs database
+- will log any incidents of bullying behaviour on Class Charts initially and then CPOMS for target.